 The spa brochure is 16 pages long which tells you all you need to know about how extensive the treatment options are on offer!
 They also offer mani/pedi and a mini makeup.

-There are a number of really good value day spa packages that offer a mix of treatments, use of the facilities and lunch or afternoon tea.
+There are a number of great options at the Trump Turnberry spa if you’re looking for overnight spa deals Glasgow including great value day spa days Scotland packages that offer a mix of treatments, use of the facilities and lunch or afternoon tea.

-Another great area for Spa Breaks is Czech Republic – check out my post on Czech Spa Towns here
+⇒ Another great area for Spa Breaks is Czech Republic – check out my post on Czech Spa Towns

 3, The Isle of Eriska Hotel, Spa & Island – near Oban

-The hotel has 16 bedrooms, 5 spa suites each with a private garden and hot tub, six hilltop reserves with private hot tubs and balconies, 2 garden cottages with hot tubs and a 3 bedroom self-catering house.
+The Isle of Eriska hotel has 16 bedrooms, 5 spa suites each with a private garden and hot tub, six hilltop reserves with private hot tubs and balconies, 2 garden cottages with hot tubs and a 3 bedroom self-catering house.

 Stables has a big spa menu!
 There is a great range of treatments available for face and body and a good range of massage treatments.
 Special services include treatments just for men, hopi candles, hot stones and more.

-The website also has a range of summer and winter spa specials that also include rooms.
+The Stables Spa website also has a range of summer and winter spa specials that also include rooms which you can book online.
 A 3 for 2 deal in the self-catering cottage runs through summer so this can be a great option if you want to get away with a couple of girlfriends.

 Eriska has two restaurants.
 One is very traditional fine dining.
 The second is much more relaxed (The Deck) with a lighter menu.
 Both are open for lunch and dinner – and open to residents and non-residents.